 - Call is short call and some night call in both first and second year OB rotations.

-- Occasional OB night call on second year GYN rotation.
+- Occasional OB overnight call on second year GYN rotation.

-- 1 block inpatient surgery, one block outpatient surgery in the first 2 years
+- One block inpatient surgery, one block outpatient surgery in the first and second year

 - Focus of in-patient surgery is minor procedures with exposure to OR